jacobemanuel/embodiment-lab/docs/AI-Study-Buddy-Workflow-Guide.md

 Alex now reaches the mode assignment page.
 Because they entered through `/study/text`, the system already pre-assigns the mode and auto-navigates forward.
 The platform intentionally prevents switching mid-session; this protects the study design and ensures clean data.

 In the learning section, Alex sees a slide viewer on the left and a chat panel on the right.
 The tutor greets them on the first slide.
 As Alex moves through the slides, the tutor injects the current slide title and key points into the system context, ensuring responses stay relevant.
-When Alex asks a question, the system streams the response from the chat edge function, which calls the Lovable AI gateway.
+When Alex asks a question, the system streams the response from the chat edge function, which calls the OpenAI API (GPT-5 mini).
 This feels responsive and conversational, but the model is strictly constrained to the slide topic.

 If Alex opens the AI Playground, they can generate images with prompts and parameters.
 This is optional and does not block the study flow, but it enriches the experience and gives a practical, hands-on step.